Web Ref: 3587Check Availability

-At the extreme south - west corner of Crete you will find the Elafonissi beach and the tiny islet of the same name. wade acreoss the shallow lagoon to the pink tinged shoreline of this remarkable island which is protected by the natura 2000 organisation.
+At the extreme south west corner of Crete you will find Elafonissi beach and the tiny islet of the same name.
+Wade acreoss the shallow lagoon to the pink tinged shoreline of this remarkable island which is protected by the Natura 2000 organisation.
 In high summer it does get very busy.
 Best to go as early as you can to beat the crowds!

 Ask for Dakos

 A Cretan speciality served in most tavernas as a starter.
 Dried crusts soaked in tomatoes and topped with crumbled feta cheese – delicious!

 Ornothologists may spot the glossy ibis, the crane, the white stork and a variety of egrets and herons, as well as warblers and wagtails.
 For the dedicated bird-spotters, Crete is one of the last strongholds in Europe of the Lammergeier, or Bearded Vulture – with a wingspan of almost 3 metres.
 There are 9 to 10 pairs on the island and they frequent higher altitudes.

 Visit the Palace of Knossos

 Excavated in the year 1900 by an English archaeologist by the name of Sir Arthur Evans, this is a most impressive palace, and we recommend that you hire a guide in order to benefit from their wealth of knowledge.
 This makes a great day out for all of the family.